Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/classes/WheeledVehicle.md

   The amount of fuel this vehicle burns.
 - <code id="wheels-on-ground">wheelsOnGround</code> integer

-  The number of wheels currently on the ground.
+  The number of wheels currenlty on the ground.
 - <code id="has-fuel">hasFuel</code> boolean

   True if the vehicle has currently fuel to drive.